 There is one more attraction connected with the Church.
-Every hour a bugle call player plays the warning song.
+During my Krakow walking tour I discovered an interesting legend.
+Every hour a bugle call player plays the warning song from Mariacki church.
 It reminds us that in 1241 the Tartars invaded Krakow.
 The player was supposed to warn the citizens, but one of the arrows shot him and the song was over.
 That’s why bugle call player suddenly stops!
 He waves to the crowds when he finishes and he repeats the warning call to the 4 sides of the world.

 - Town Hall Tower- although only tower remained, there is a museum on each floor.
 You can try to count the